Pieter-Rees/robot/README.md

-# Robot Controller
+# Humanoid Robot Controller

 A Python-based controller for a humanoid robot using the PCA9685 servo controller.
-This project provides both hardware control and a web interface for robot operation.
+This project provides hardware control, web interface, and command-line tools for robot operation.

 ## Features

 - Full humanoid robot control with 13 servos
+- Optimized servo movements with batch processing
 - Web interface for remote control
 - Command-line interface for direct control
-- Real-time sensor monitoring
+- Real-time sensor monitoring with caching
 - Pre-programmed movements and sequences
 - Safety features and servo limits
 - Mock controller for testing without hardware
 - Calibration tool for servo setup
+- Balance control using accelerometer data

 ## Requirements

-- Python 3.6 or higher
+- Python 3.7 or higher
 - Adafruit PCA9685 board
 - Standard servos (compatible with 50Hz PWM)
 - OT703-C86 sensor (for vision/eyes)